crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 - By transitivity, `pin()`'s SC fence is performed before `try_advance()`'s SC fence.
 Thus the store to the local epoch at `pin(): 'L21` is SC-executed before the load from it at `try_advance(): 'L43`.
-Thus `'L43` should read from what is written at `'L21` or a more recent value that.
+Thus `'L43` should read from what is written at `'L21` or a more recent value than that.

 - In order to reach `try_advance(): 'L47` and increment the global epoch, `'L43` should not read from what is written at `'L21`.
 It should read from what is written at `unpin(): 'L30` or a more recent value than that.
 Thus, by release-acquire synchronization, `'L30` happens before `'L46`.

-- Since a thread should access a object before `unpin()`, every access to the unlinked object from the `pin()`ned thread happens before the object's deallocation.
+- Since a thread should access an object before `unpin()`, every access to the unlinked object from the `pin()`ned thread happens before the object's deallocation.